 However, as a result of legal costs incurred in 2022 from the patent litigation, Cleantek required the support of its Canadian private debt lender in the near term to manage current cash flow restrictions caused by the patent litigation spend to allow time for the Company to generate sufficient cash flows to fund its operations.
 On October 1, 2022 the Company signed an amending agreement the Canadian private debt lender related to its Non-Revolving Term Facility that eliminated the requirement to make principal repayments from October through March 2023 to assist the Company in operational cash flow management.
-The Company will continue to require the support of the Canadian private debt lender as the Company seeks to find an alternate lender or obtains an extension of the maturity of the Credit Facilities, which mature on October 31, 2023.
-The Company has begun formal communications with the current lender to extend the credit facility.
-There is no certainty that the Company will be successful in obtaining credit facilities with alternate lenders or an extension of the maturity date with the existing Canadian private debt lender.
-The Company is budgeting that it will not have sufficient cash available to enable repayment of the Credit Facilities upon maturity on October 31, 2023.
+On September 26, 2023 the Company signed a twelve-month extension with their current Canadian private debt lender extending the term to September 24, 2024 and included a \$500 increase in the Revolving Line of Credit from \$2,500 to \$3,000 giving the Company additional liquidity.
+The Company will continue to require the support of the Canadian private debt lender as the Company seeks to find an alternate lender or obtains a further extension of the maturity of the Credit Facilities, which now mature on September 24, 2024.
+There is no certainty that the Company will be successful in obtaining credit facilities with alternate lenders or obtaining an further extension of the maturity date with the existing Canadian private debt lender.
+The Company is budgeting that it will not have sufficient cash available to enable repayment of the Credit Facilities upon maturity on September 24, 2024.